ragavisundaram12/Simple-Interest---Compound-Interest-Calculator/README.md

-🚀 DAY 5/50 - Java Mini Project Challenge
+🚀 DAY 4/50 - Java Mini Project Challenge
-🔹 Project: Number Guessing Game 🎯
+🔹 Project: Simple & Compound Interest Calculator
-🔹 Description: Developed a fun interactive game where the user has to guess a randomly generated number.
-The program gives hints (higher/lower) until the user guesses correctly!
+🔹 Description: Created a Java program that calculates Simple Interest (SI) and Compound Interest (CI) based on user input.
+The program takes the principal amount, rate of interest, and time period to compute accurate results.

-💻 Tech Used: Java (Random, Loops, Conditionals, Scanner)
+💻 Tech Used: Java (Scanner, Math.pow, Conditionals)

 ✅ What I Learned:

-Generating random numbers using Random class
+Using Scanner for user input

-Implementing loops for repeated attempts
+Applying mathematical formulas in Java

-Providing hints based on user input
+Using Math.pow() for exponentiation

-Handling user input efficiently
+Structuring a menu-driven program